Last Updated on May 19, 2026

 Why the Old Blogging Playbook Stopped Working

-It used to be that your potential customers would bop around reading multiple blog posts to do research until they finally decide what to buy or who to hire.
+It used to be that your potential customers would bop around reading multiple blog posts to do research until they finally decided what to buy or who to hire.
 Now, AI tools like ChatGPT are helping them make purchasing decisions in a single chat session.

 Ai didn’t kill blogging.
 It became a filter.